 Tewz Split Luana 7″ Medicine Man

-As a child, he played clarinet (first chair) from ages 8-13.
+Tewz played clarinet from ages 8-13.
 In 1993, he began taking classes as part of the School of the Art Institutes Early College Program (ECP).
-It was during this time that he started writing graffiti / running tracks along the rooftops and tunnels of the CTA train lines.
-He also participated in Chicago’s Gallery 37 program.
+During this time that he began writing graffiti & running tracks along the rooftops and tunnels of the CTA train lines.
+He participated in Chicago’s Gallery 37 program.
 In 1998, he received a full scholarship to attend the University of Illinois at Urbana-Champaign for Biophysics, but withdrew one year later to pursue music.

 In 2007, Tewz received the Presidential Merit Scholarship to attend the School of the Art Institute of Chicago (SAIC).
 There he studied visual communications, printmaking, & film; in addition to taking classes in holography and DIY Radio.
 Tewz is the winner of the Cut & Paste Digital Design Tournament (Chicago, 2007), and the Mary Koga Award (Japan America Society of Chicago, 2010), He has taught art to youth at Walter Peyton College Prep, South Chicago Art Center, Boys & Girls Club, University of Chicago Laboratory Schools, and Marwen.